hansroland/reflex-dom-inbits/tutorial.md

 Comments:

-* We need recursive do, because we refer to the event *evClick* before it is defined.
+* We need recursive do: We refer to the event *evClick* before it's defined.
 * *dynBool* contains our value of type *Dynamic t bool*.
 It is created by the *toggle* function.
 * *dynAttrs* contains the *Dynamic t (Map Text Text)*.
 It is created with an applicative call to the function *attrs*.
 * The function *attrs* containsthe 'business logic' of this example:
 It decides on the boolean parameter about the color of the DOM element.
 * Please note, that the function *attrs* is a normal pure function as we know and love them since Haskell kindergarden!
+So if you have a program that needs some input values, you can easily write a reflex-dom frontend, without changing your logic!
 * Transforming a Dynamic value or combining several Dynamic values with the help of applicative syntax and a pure fucntion is a common pattern in Reflex.

 ## Function *elDynClass*